Skip to content

 Users can adjust:

-• Number of masters: How many windows appear in the master area
+• Number of main windows: How many windows appear in the main area

 Step 1: Understand capabilities